keyforgerules/keyforgerules.github.io/README.md

 the reap or fight (but after the card exhausts, if exhausting is required to use the card).

+### CANNOT VS MUST/MAY, CANNOT VS PERMISSIVE

+If two card efects are simultaneously instructing a player that they “cannot” do something and that they “must” or “may” do the same thing, the “cannot” effect takes precedence.

+**Example**: _Anna controls a Pitlord (COTA 093) which reads “While Pitlord is in play you must choose Dis as your active house.”
+On their next turn Anna’s opponent plays Restringuntus (COTA 094) which reads "**Play**: Choose a house.
+Your opponent cannot choose that house as their active house until Restringuntus leaves play.” and chooses Dis for its ability.
+On Anna’s next turn, she both must and cannot choose Dis, but because cannot takes precedence over must, she only cannot choose Dis and must choose one of her other houses instead._

+If two card effects are simultaneously instructing a player that they cannot do something and that they may do something, the “cannot” effect takes precedence.

 ### CAPTURE

 Captured Æmber is taken from an opponent’s Æmber pool and placed